We are all encouraged to go to the doctor regularly for our health check-ups (even though I’m sure many of us fail to heed this advice).

-I believe that your net worth is the financial equivalent to your annual physical with your doctor.
-The only difference being, there is no “right” answer.
-The thing that matters is what direction it’s trending, and how fast it’s moving.
+Your net worth is the financial equivalent to your physical with your doctor.
+The main difference being, there is no “right” answer.
+The thing that matters is what direction your Net Worth trending, and how fast it’s moving.
 Ideally, it’s going up, if it’s going down hopefully you have a good reason for that (in school increasing earning potential would be a good reason).

 So how do you track your net worth?
 Lucky for you, it’s really easy, you add up all your assets (cash, investments, house, vehicles) and subtract your liabilities (credit card debt, mortgage, student loans, car loans)

 It doesn’t matter what your net worth is today, positive or negative, it matters what direction it’s heading, and how fast.
-I let Mint.com track my Net Worth for me.
+I use Mint.com track my Net Worth.
 I have been tracking it for 5 years and it’s awesome to see the progress I’ve made over a relatively short period of time.
 (Note: I refinanced a loan and accidentally deleted the old loan data, hence the random spike from about March to November of 2018, but you can still see the overall trend).

 I have decided to track my Net Worth and Budget monthly for all the world to see!
 It’s definitely a scary feeling, putting yourself out there, it’s almost like walking around with just your underwear on.